wseabra/SpotifySamplePlayer/README.md

 Using this application you'll be able to search for songs on spotify on your default market (your account region), add tracks to the queue e play their 30 seconds samples and manage offline playlists with song samples.

+obs: Not all songs have the url for their samples, they are filtered from the search result.

 ![](images/SSP_screenshot.png)

 ## Dependencies: